 At that he walked over to a shelf which had piles and piles of new tubes.
 He pulled one out of a box, took a nail and poked a hole in it.
 "Well, he said, here seems to be a used tube.
 Got a hole in it though that you'll have to patch.
 That will be two bits."

 Grandpa was mighty happy to get that tube, and even happier to get a new one at that price.
-Squareshooter was the only one in those thereabouts what had a new tube, and he didn't have to help Grandpa, but, that's just the kind of man he was.
+Squareshooter was the only one in those thereabouts what had a new tubes, and he didn't have to help Grandpa, but, that's just the kind of man he was.

 I've often marveled at his property.